hse-project/hse-project.github.io/v2/docs/gs/cli.md

 ## Profile KVDB Storage

-Profile the capacity media class storage for a KVDB to determine the appropriate [`throttling.init_policy`](params.md#initial-throttle-setting) parameter value for that KVDB.
+For a KVDB configured with a capacity media class, profile the capacity storage to determine the appropriate [`throttling.init_policy`](params.md#initial-throttle-setting) parameter value for that KVDB.